The Tur\'an Density of 4-Uniform Tight Cycles: Concluding Remarks

 Let us remark that the ideas in \cref{subsec:prove-one-cycle} show that, for all sufficiently large $L$ not divisible by 4 and all $n$ sufficiently large in terms of $L$, the extremal $C_L^{(4)}$-free 4-graph(s) on $n$ vertices differ from a complete oddly bipartite 4-graph in $o(n^4)$ edges, where the hidden constant depends on $n$.
 Although this is not an immediate consequence of \cref{thm:one-cycle}, it can be deduced as follows.

-If $G_0$ is an extremal $C_L^{(4)}$-hom-free 4-graph on $n$ vertices, then one can delete $o(n^4)$ edges so that the resulting 4-graph $G_0'$ is $C_L^{(4)}$-hom-free --- for example, by a standard regularity argument in the style of the graph removal lemma (see e.g.\ \cite[Chapter 2]{gtac}).
-Deleting $o(n)$ vertices from $G'_0$, the resulting graph $G$ will have minimum degree at least $\left(\frac 12-o(1)\right)n^3$.
+Let $G_0$ be an extremal $C_L^{(4)}$-free 4-graph on $n$ vertices.
+Here, we consider the regime with $L$ a large constant and $n\to\infty$; the dependency on $L$ will be suppressed in our asymptotic notation.
+One can delete $o(n^4)$ edges from $G_0$ so that the resulting 4-graph $G_0'$ is $C_L^{(4)}$-hom-free --- for example, by a standard regularity argument in the style of the graph removal lemma (see e.g.\ \cite[Chapter 2]{gtac}).
+After deleting $o(n)$ vertices from $G'_0$, the resulting graph $G$ will have minimum degree at least $\left(\frac 12-o(1)\right)n^3$.
 Applying the argument in \cref{subsec:prove-one-cycle} to $G$ --- which requires only that $G$ is $C_L^{(4)}$-hom-free with large minimum degree --- we conclude that there is a partition $V(G)=A\sqcup B$ such that

-where $\eps_4<1/4$ is the parameter chosen in \cref{subsec:prove-one-cycle}.
+where $\eps_4$ is the parameter chosen in \cref{subsec:prove-one-cycle}.
 Thus,

 Because $\eopt(|V(G)|)=(1-o(1))\eopt(n)$ and $E(G)\geq (1-o(1))E(G_0)\geq (1-o(1))\eopt(n)$, we conclude that $G$ and $\Godd(A,B)$ differ on $o(n^4)$ edges.
 This implies that $G_0$ differs from a complete oddly bipartite graph in $o(n^4)$ edges.